Teeth and gums in pregnancy

 Here's how you can look after your teeth and gums:

-- Clean your teeth carefully twice a day for two minutes – ask your dentist to show you a good brushing method to remove all the plaque.
+- Clean your teeth carefully twice a day for two minutes with fluoride toothpaste – ask your dentist to show you a good brushing method to remove all the plaque.

 - Brushing is best with a small-headed toothbrush with soft filaments – make sure it's comfortable to hold.

 - Avoid having sugary drinks (such as fizzy drinks or sweet tea) and sugary foods too often – try to keep them to meal times.

 - If you're hungry between meals, snack on vegetables and avoid sugary or acidic foods (get tips on healthy snacks).

 - Avoid mouthwashes that contain alcohol.

 - Stop smoking, as it can make gum disease worse.